What Independent Prison Monitors are and what they do

 As an IPM, you are required to:

-- Complete all required IPM training, and take part in ongoing learning and development activities arranged by HMIPS.
+- Complete all mandatory training, and take part in ongoing learning and development activities arranged by HMIPS.

-- Visit your allocated prison regularly to monitor conditions and treatment, usually once a fortnight (though this may vary depending on your availability and arrangements with your regional co-ordinator).
+- Visit your allocated prison regularly to monitor conditions and treatment, ideally once a fortnight but at least once a month (though this may vary depending on your availability and arrangements with your regional co-ordinator).

 - Record accurate and objective observations from monitoring visits and prisoner requests on the Case Management System (CMS), linking findings to the relevant HMIPS Monitoring Standards.